SChoi005/CS-Knowledge/OpenSourceSW.md

 ### Encouraging New Contributors
 > As it is frequent that contributor gets out project, community should always receive new contributor
 1. Exchange control for influence
    * The more freely it is, the more contributions there are
 2. Reducing Friction of Tools
    * Develop environment or infrastructure could form barriers to entry
    * simplify set-up by using virtual machine, container
    * Through modular design, give environment that contributor can develop independently from other parts
 3. Mentoring
    * Short term expense is occured by requiring mentor's time investment and sincerity, but it is necessary to maintain project in the long run
+   * Start from giving a small work
+   * Prompt feedback and update are important
 4. Culture
+   * Culture orienting empathy, respect, and inclusiveness
+   * Members could feel as sense of belonging is reward

+### Evaluation criteria (Metrics and Data)
+> “Humans adjust their behavior based on the metrics”

+* Selection of evaluation criteria
+  * e.g. batting average vs. On-Base Percentage (Moneyball)
+  * An important metric selection process required
+* Interpretation of indicators
+  * e.g. Are bug report increments always bad?
+What if the number of users increased?
+* Soft Metrics
+  * Elements that occur costs, such as surveys and interviews, but are necessary for the project to be sustainable in the long run.
+  * Community Composition: What is the ratio of independent developers to enterprise developers?
+Isn't the influence of developers from specific companies too great?.
+  * How satisfied is the community?
+Is communication between members working well?